LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/data-and-variables/other-operators.rst.txt

    2
    11

-..pull-quote:: The operator ``+`` behaves differently based on the data type of its operands.
+This example demonstrates that **the operator + behaves differently based on the data type of its operands.**

 .. warning:: So far we have only seen examples of operators working with data of like type.
 For the examples ``1 + 1`` and ``"1" + "1"``, both operands are of type ``number`` and ``string``, respectively.